Poverty in Wales 2025 launch webinar

 More about this event

 As the first Poverty in Wales report of the Westminster Labour Government and the last before the 2026 Senedd election, it emphasises the scale of the challenge ahead in addressing the critical issues.
-This event is an opportunity to explore how our social security system, alongside affordable housing and access to good jobs, can play a pivotal role in reducing poverty.
+This event was an opportunity to explore how our social security system, alongside affordable housing and access to good jobs, can play a pivotal role in reducing poverty.

 During this webinar, we:

-- engage in a Q&A session.
+- engaged in a Q&A session.

 Speakers